 Proposed amendment:

-“Nature and thickness of materials constituting the body walls, from the interior to the exterior, as a schematic diagram, mode of construction, etc., and mandatory indication by the test sponsor of the conductivity of the foam used.
+“Composition and thickness of materials constituting the body walls, from the interior to the exterior, as a schematic diagram, mode of construction, etc., and mandatory indication by the test applicant, of the density and the thermal conductivity of the foam used.

 Model No. 1 B, footnote 4: